-The past millennium is an important period for testing our understanding of the mechanisms that give rise to the climate system variability (e.g., Masson-Delmotte et al., 2013).
-Constraints and uncertainties on external radiative forcings that drive climate

-- 5 change have been extensively documented (e.g., Schmidt et al., 2011, 2012).
+The past millennium is an important period for testing our understanding of the mechanisms that give rise to climate system variability (e.g. Masson-Delmotte et al., 2013).
+Constraints on, and uncertainties in, external radiative forcings that drive climate change have been extensively documented (e.g. Schmidt et al., 2011, 2012).
 Such radiative forcing data sets can be used to drive climate simulations using the same model versions that are applied to simulate future climate changes.
-This allows an evaluation of the relative importance of the various forcings over time, while comparisons of past and future climate simulations places 20th-century climate variability within a longer - 10 context (e.g., Schmidt et al., 2014; Cook et al., 2015).
-Additionally, the availability of high quality paleoclimatic observations for the last 1000 years permits the reconstruction of regional, hemispheric and global scale climate variability (e.g., Mann et al., 1999, 2000; Cook et al., 1999, 2004, 2010; Jones et al., 2009; PAGES 2k Consortium, 2013, 2015; Masson-Delmotte et al., 2013; Neukom et al., 2014).
-As a result, the past millen- - nium has become a useful test case for evaluating climate and earth system models used within the Intergovernmental Panel on Climate Change (IPCC) fifth assessment report (Flato et al., 2013; Bindoff et al., 2013).
+This allows an evaluation of the relative importance of the various forcings over time, while comparisons of past and future climate simulations place 20th century climate variability within a longer context (e.g. Schmidt et al., 2014a; Cook et al., 2015).
+Additionally, the availability of high-quality palaeoclimatic observations for the last 1000 years permits the reconstruction of regional-, hemispheric-, and global-scale climate variability (e.g. Mann et al., 1999, 2009; Cook et al., 1999, 2004, 2010; Jones et al., 2009; PAGES 2k Consortium, 2013, 2015; Masson-Delmotte et al., 2013; Neukom et al., 2014).
+As a result, the past millennium has become a useful test case for evaluating climate and Earth system models used within the Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (Flato et al., 2013; Bindoff et al., 2013).

-A comprehensive comparison of reconstructions and realistically forced model simulations in paleoclimatology has several important outcomes.
-Reconstruction of past events provides out-of-sample tests of the fidelity of modelled processes and their role in explaining past climatic variations.
-Reconstructions and simulations can also be used jointly to validate estimates of climate sensitivity to external radiative forcing (e.g., Hegerl et al., 2006; Braconnot et al., 2012; Masson-Delmotte et al., 2013).
-Comparisons across many realizations are used to assess the extent to which characteristic climate statistics are accurately simulated, as well as to disentangle unforced and forced patterns (e.g., Hargreaves et al., 2013; Bothe et al., 2013a, b; Neukom et al., 2014; Coats et al., 2015a, b).
-Estimates of the unforced variability of the climate system may be made from unforced simulations, or from the residual obtained when the forced signal is extracted from realistically forced experiments (Schurer et al., 2013).
-Multivariate spatiotemporal comparisons of observations and reconstructions with realistically forced simulations have the potential to identify processes within simulations that are most consistent with observations.
+Palaeoclimate reconstructions provide opportunities to test the fidelity of modelled processes and their role in explaining past climatic variations.
+Reconstructions and simulations can also be used jointly to evaluate estimates of climate sensitivity to external radiative forcing (e.g. Hegerl et al., 2006; Braconnot et al., 2012; Masson-Delmotte et al., 2013).
+Comparisons across many realizations of simulated climate are used to assess the extent to which characteristic climate statistics are accurately simulated, as well as to disentangle unforced and forced patterns (e.g. Hargreaves et al., 2013; Bothe et al., 2013a, b; Neukom et al., 2014; Coats et al., 2015a, b).
+Estimates of the unforced variability in the climate system may be made from unforced simulations, or from the residual obtained when the forced signal is removed from climate reconstructions, using realistically forced model experiments (Schurer et al., 2013).

-- Separately, simulations can provide the basis for observing network array design (Comboul et al., 2015), producing hypotheses testable with future observations.
-Simulation results provide a test bed for paleoclimatic reconstruction algorithms within so-called pseudo-proxy experiments (e.g., Zorita et al., 2003; Hegerl et al., 2007; Smerdon, 2012; Lehner et al., 2012; Tingley et al., 2012; Wang et al., 2014; Smerdon et al., 2015).
-All of these purposes, which are also pursued within the historical period and - with comparison to direct climate observations (Bindoff et al., 2013; Ding et al., 2014), are potentially extended by the longer time interval made possible by analysis over the past millennium.
+Furthermore, simulations can provide the basis for the design of observing network arrays (Comboul et al., 2015).
+Simulation results also provide a test bed for palaeoclimatic reconstruction algorithms within so-called pseudo-proxy experiments (e.g. Zorita et al., 2003; Hegerl et al., 2007; Smerdon, 2012; Lehner et al., 2012; Tingley et al., 2012; Wang et al., 2014; Smerdon et al., 2015b).
+All of these purposes, which are also pursued within the historical period and with comparison to direct climate observations (Bindoff et al., 2013; Ding et al., 2014), are potentially extended by the longer time interval made possible by analysis over the past millennium.